Extensively studied, with a consistent safety profile across all approved doses1

 Influenza 0% (0) 0.8% (1) 0.9% (1) 0.9% (1) 0.9% (1)

-§Patients in the placebo arm received placebo for 12 months followed by Evrysdi.
-The patients who started in the placebo group and switched to Evrysdi are not included in the 12- to 24-month and 36-month, and 36- to 48-month data.
+*Patients in the placebo arm received placebo for 12 months followed by Evrysdi.
+The patients who started in the placebo group and switched to Evrysdi are not included in the 12- to 24-month and 36-month, and 36- to 48-month data.52

-• No treatment-related adverse events leading to withdrawal or treatment discontinuation over 48 months16
+• No treatment-related adverse events leading to withdrawal or treatment discontinuation over 4 years40‡

-Some patients may have temporarily stopped taking their Evrysdi and then restarted the treatment.
-One patient withdrew from the trial after the September 6, 2021 clinical cut-off date because of an adverse event (transaminitis) that was initially reported as related to Evrysdi, and then reassessed after discontinuation as unrelated to Evrysdi.
+One patient withdrew from the trial after the September 6, 2021 clinical cut-off date because of an adverse event (transaminitis) that was initially reported as related to Evrysdi, and then reassessed after discontinuation as unrelated to Evrysdi.54

 The most common adverse reactions* to Evrysdi in infantile-onset SMA with an incidence of at least 10% were fever, diarrhea, rash, upper respiratory tract infection (including nasopharyngitis, rhinitis), lower respiratory tract infection (including pneumonia, bronchitis), constipation, vomiting, and cough1